 Once you have searched for potential duplicates, you can use

 extract_unique_references to automatically extract one reference from every ‘group’ of matched documents.
-This function simply picks the document with the most text from each group.
+This function picks the document with the most text from each group.

 data_unique <- extract_unique_references(data, matches)